What is employee retention?

-- Ensure that the right people are hired:
+- Ensure the right people are hired:

-It’s said that supervisors spend a whole day in a week in managing poor performing employees and 11% of financial supervisors suggested that if they hire the wrong employees, they lose out on productivity.
+It’s said that supervisors spend a whole day in a week in managing poor-performing employees, and 11% of financial supervisors suggested that if they hire the wrong employees, they lose out on productivity.

 Every organization would want to hire the right people to make sure it doesn’t take a toll on the finances of the company.
-A lot of companies have aptitude tests or pre-placement tests to understand the caliber of the to-be-hired employees.
-Some organizations also conduct personality tests to make sure no stone is left unturned in evaluating the candidates.
+A lot of companies have aptitude tests or pre-placement tests to understand the caliber of to-be-hired employees.
+Some organizations also conduct personality tests to make sure no stone is left unturned in evaluating candidates.

 - Allot responsibilities as per employee’s interests and specializations:

-An employee looks forward to attending a day’s work when the assigned duties match his/her interest.
+An employee looks forward to attending a day’s work when the assigned duties match their interest.
 Designing milestones by incorporating employee interests and likings will go a long way as it’ll be a motivational factor for employees to come to work.
-They’ll appreciate efforts the organization is putting in to make sure the employees are happy to be working with the company.
+They’ll appreciate the efforts the organization is putting in to make sure the employees are happy to be working with the company.

 - Avoid hierarchical structure and create an accessible work environment:

 A lot of organizations assume that high-pressure can get the best out of the employees but sadly, that isn’t the truth.
 Around 80% of doctor visits happen due to stress and 80% of accidents at work also happen at high-pressure jobs.
-No one appreciates hierarchy.

 In case there’s a hierarchical structure, most employees feel that they can easily trust their peers but not their bosses.
-An “open-door” company, where employees feel free to talk to the highest authority without any hesitation is where these losses are minimized and the output delivered is the maximum.
+An “open-door” policy company, where employees feel free to talk to the highest authority without any hesitation is where these losses are minimized and the output delivered is maximum.

-Companies, where the managers don’t put blame on the team members for things that go wrong have a positive culture which leads to some pathbreaking work.
+Companies, where the managers don’t put blame on the team members for things that go wrong have a positive culture which leads to some path-breaking work.